abhishek-vunet/hotel_booking_app3/README.md

 - **Purpose of Docker networks:**

   Docker networks are used to manage communication between containers, isolate network traffic, and configure network settings.
 They enable containers to communicate with each other and with external systems securely and efficiently.
+Conceptually, a network is a virtual switch.
+It can be a local (to a single Engine) or global (across multiple hosts).

 - **Create a Docker network named `vunet`:**